Admission to school

 You are very welcome to come and visit our lovely school.
 Please phone the school office on 01707 872395 to make an appointment to look round.

-The easiest way to apply for a school place for September 2017 is to visit www.hertfordshire.gov.uk/admissions and complete the online application form.
+The easiest way to apply for a school place for September 2019 is to visit www.hertfordshire.gov.uk/admissions and complete the online application form when it becomes available later in the year (November 2018).
 Online applications can be amended at any time up to the closing date and the school offer can be viewed and responded to before allocation letters are received.

 Extensive information about the admissions process is available on www.hertfordshire.gov.uk/admissions

 Leaflets explaining how to apply will be distributed to families at the beginning of November.
 They will be posted directly to families with children who will be Reception age.

 Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with a statement of special educational needs that names their school.
 Schools must also admit children with an EHC (Education, Health and Care) Plan that names the school.

 If there are fewer applications than places available at a school all applicants will be admitted.
 If there are more applications than places available, the criteria outlined below will be used to prioritise applications.